Get a Chippy Paint Finish with Milk Paint – Every time!

 5. After the second coat of paint, distress with 220 grit sandpaper.

-6. Clean off the dust with a vacuum and a tack cloth (the tack cloth can get even more chipping paint off)
+6. Clean off the dust with a vacuum and a tack cloth (the tack cloth can get even more chipping paint off).

 7. Seal with this water-based poly for an even more chippy finish!

+4 out of 4 times Dixie Belle BOSS in Clear has made Shackteau Interiors Milk Paint chip!
 That’s enough for me to say that you’re going to have great results with it too!!

 *Note: I have not used the Dixie Belle BOSS with any other brand of milk paint, so I don’t know how it would react.
 I only know how it has reacted with Shackteau Interiors Milk Paint.

-chippy black milk paint furniture
+chippy milk paint finish on dresser

-More Milk Paint Makeovers:
+More Milk Paint Furniture Makeovers

 Click here to subscribe